donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 In above video,
-- torque is calculated with the assumption that the wind and air friction form a point force, but corrected version is used.
+- Torque is calculated with the assumption that the wind and air friction form a point force, but corrected version of damping and restoration torque calculation is used.
-- same as the reference study, the feedbacks between bars in bar-linkage system is ignored
+- Same as the reference study, the feedbacks between bars in bar-linkage system is ignored
 - Following two methods used in the reference study to decrease inconsistent motion are not used.
   - Limiting the rotation of the ground pivot
   - calculating angular displacement for each group of bars instead of each bars